 The College of Engineering sponsors Design Day on which student teams demonstrate their projects to the public.
-We will be participating in Design Day, which will be held on Friday, May 1.
-You will be involved on Thursday, April 30 doing setup and on Friday, May 1 doing presentations and tear-down.
+We will be participating in Design Day, which will be held on Friday, December 11.
+You will be involved on Thursday, December 10 doing setup and on Friday, December 11 doing the exposition, a presentation to the judges, and tear-down.

-Everyone is required to attend and participate in Design Day on both Thursday, April 30 and Friday, May 1.
+Everyone is required to attend and participate in Design Day on both Thursday, December 10 and Friday, December 11.
 Do not schedule any trips during these times.
 Interviews will not be accepted as an excuse for missing any of the Design Day activities.